mikeyjkmo/99-bottles-python/README.md

 # Instructions
-Complete the function that returns the lyrics for the song 99 Bottles of Beer.
+Complete the class that returns the lyrics for the song 99 Bottles of Beer.

 Lyrics: